Andy4495/Windows10-on-iMac2011/README.md

 Upgrade vendor [OWC][14] no longer seems to post a video for *replacing* the HDD with SSD -- all their videos are for installing SSD in the drive bay behind the optical drive.
 The drive bay installation is much more involved than the HDD replacement procedure.

 I still recommend watching the [OWC video][7] as a reference point to see how to do the initial glass panel and LCD removal, along with later portions of the procedure where the LCD and glass panel are put back into place.
-However, the OWC procedure has you do MUCH more work than is necessary to replace the HDD.
+However, the OWC procedure has you do MUCH more work than is necessary just to replace the HDD.

 Instead, use the procedure in this video: [Upgrade Apple iMac 2011 21" Hard Drive To Solid State Drive HDD To SSD][12] to see the specifics on how to replace the factory HDD with an SSD.